dayalannair/RPiSensorFramework/README.md

 # RPiSensorFramework
-Framework for a sensor array using Raspberry Pi nodes
+Application framework for a sensor array using Raspberry Pi nodes.
+This is to be used as a changeable/adaptable baseline, with the intention of developers modifying it as needed.

 ### Notes: